William Siborne: History of Waterloo

 Early in 1830, Rowland Hill, 1st Viscount Hill, then Commander-in-Chief of the British Army, commissioned Siborne to construct a model of the Battle of Waterloo.
 Siborne carried out extensive research, writing to officers in the Allied forces present at the battle to obtain information on the positions of the troops at the crisis of the battle at 7 p.m.
 His attempts to get the same information from the Ministry of War in Paris were politely ignored, while the Prince of Orange supplied him with information on the Netherlands forces.

 The replies to the circular he sent out and the subsequent correspondence amount to the largest single collection of primary source material on the subject ever assembled.
 The British Museum purchased the collection after his death and it is now in the British Library.
 He spent eight months at the farm of La Haye-Sainte surveying the entire battlefield.

 The actual model took until 1838 to complete, partly because Siborne still had his main military duties to fulfill.
 Progress was interrupted in 1833, by the new ministry's refusal to allocate new funds.
 Siborne financed the model himself from then onwards.

 Military historian Peter Hofschröer claimed in his controversial book that during the construction of the Large Model, Siborne earned the enmity of the Duke of Wellington, as Siborne's research called into question parts of the Duke's version of events at Waterloo.
 This, claims Hofschröer, led to Siborne's attempts to get the government to honour its obligation to him being thwarted, his attempts to obtain his captaincy being obstructed and a smear campaign being undertaken against him.

 The final total cost was around £3,000, which Siborne had considerable difficulty in recovering, as the exhibitor of its first public display in London cheated him of much of his share of the revenues.
 Siborne also built a smaller model of a portion of the battlefield on a larger scale.
-The main model was purchased by the Royal United Service Institution after his death, and is now in the Battle gallery at the National Army Museum, London.
+The main model was purchased by the Royal United Service Institution after his death, and is now in the Conflict In Europe gallery at the National Army Museum, London.
 The smaller model is on display at the Royal Armouries Museum.

 Siborne made use of the considerable amount of material he assembled to write his third book, a history of the Waterloo Campaign.
 It was first published in 1844 and remains in print As of 2017.
 Its alleged lack of objectivity was and still is a source of debate.

 On 31 January 1840, he purchased an unattached captaincy, although this was on half-pay.
-Now exhausted by his efforts, his friends in the army obtained a sinecure for him as Secretary and Adjutant of the Royal Military Asylum at Chelsea, a post which he took up in November 1843 and remained in until his death.
+As he was exhausted by his efforts, his friends in the army obtained a sinecure for him as Secretary and Adjutant of the Royal Military Asylum at Chelsea, a post which he took up in November 1843 and remained in until his death.
 He is buried at Brompton Cemetery.
 His second son, Henry Taylor Siborne, later published a selection of the letters in his collection.